SoheilHoseini/Notes/Software Engineering/Architecture Patterns/Microservice.md

 #### Forward Proxy vs Reverse Proxy
-A forward proxy is a server sitting between a group of client machines and the internet, acta as a middleman and talks to the web servers in behalf of those machines.
+A forward proxy is a server sitting between a group of client machines and the internet, acts as a middleman and talks to the web servers in behalf of those machines.
 Reasons to use it:
-1. It protects clients' online identity and IP of client is hidden from web server
+1. It protects clients' online identity and IP of the client is hidden from web server
 2. Can bypass browsing restrictions.
 By connecting to the forward proxy outside the firewall, so the client can go around the restriction (But sometimes the firewall could block the connection to the proxy)
 3. Can block access to certain contents
 ![forward proxy](forward-proxy.png)